Lebanese central bank governor says corruption charges false

 Salameh had repeatedly denied making such transfers.

 Salameh said in a statement Wednesday that he was a wealthy investment banker before he became the head of the central bank in 1993.
-Since then, he has been investing and his money has fortune has been growing.
+Since then, he has been investing and his money and his fortune has been growing.

 The economic crisis rooted in decades of corruption and mismanagement is described as one of the worst the world has witnessed in more than a century.